stasilyin/react-slider/README.md

 transition - animation time in seconds scaleOnDrag - animation when clicking / tapping on a slide true / false
 ```

+You can flip through slides with arrows on the keyboard or swipes